Gucci-Man/Divide-and-Conquer-Exercise/README.md

 # Created by Adel Ngo

-The following are functions that demmostrate the divide and conquer algorithm.
+The following are functions that demonstrate the divide and conquer algorithm.
 Tests are ran with jest.

 1. countZeroes